sigsignv/nanofilter/README.md

 # nanofilter
-Personal minimal filters for uBlock Origin
+A personal minimal filters for uBlock Origin.

 ## Author